What is SASL

 Isode's SASL Support

-Isode supports SASL with the following protocols:
+Isode uses SASL in the following protocols and products: